ontodev/robot/docs/index.md

 ### Docker

-ROBOT is part of the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit) docker image, and as a [stand-alone docker image](https://hub.docker.com/r/obolibrary/robot/tags).
+ROBOT is part of the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit) Docker image, and as a [stand-alone Docker image](https://hub.docker.com/r/obolibrary/robot/tags).

-To use the docker image, you can install it like this:
+To use the Docker image, you can install it like this:

 ```
 docker pull obolibrary/robot
 ```

-To use the docker image, you can run:
+To use the Docker image, you can run:

 ```
 docker run -v $PWD/:/work -w /work --rm -ti obolibrary/robot robot --version